xmy953538104/benjiMY/CONTRIBUTING.md

-# Contribution to Ryujinx
+# Contribution to Kenji-NX

-You can contribute to Ryujinx with PRs, testing of PRs and issues.
+You can contribute to Kenji-NX with PRs, testing of PRs and issues.
 Contributing code and other implementations is greatly appreciated alongside simply filing issues for problems you encounter.
 Please read the entire document before continuing as it can potentially save everyone involved a significant amount of time.

 # Quick Links